-- I logged into cPanel and created two text docs as instructed, hit enter in my local server command line and it did everything from there.
+- I logged into cPanel and created two text docs in the File Manager as instructed, hit enter in my local server command line and it did everything from there.

 - 2018-08-01: I forgot that I also need to update and re-copy cert.pem and privkey.pem to CPanel SSL/TLS Status in order for it to actually update, as cPanel just emailed and said my cert was expiring in ten days.

 - cPanel > SSL/TLS > Install and Manage (Manage SSL Sites)

 - Scroll down and select the old domain in the dropdown.

 - Copy the certificate and private key text to the crt and key fields in cPanel.

 - Click Install Certificate.

 Additionally, I needed to manually set up my .htaccess file to redirect any http requests to the https version.
 This is usually done automatically by certbot during an automatic installation, and is embedded in the